chboudry/aml-secure-pipeline/README.md

    - ACR_SERVER : ACR creds
    - ACR_USER : ACR creds
    - ACR_PASSWORD : ACR creds
+   - ACI_VNET : VNET where ACI will be created, must exists already
+   - ACI_SUBNET : Subnet where ACI will be created, must exists already
 1. Run workflow "Build and Deploy GH Runner on ACI" from Github UI.
 1. At the end of the run, you should be able to see the self hosted runner registred on Github.
 ![SelfHostedRunner](docs/SelfHostedRunner.png)